Nov4ou/Nov4ou.github.io/_posts/2024-04-17-getting-started-with-open-source-fpga.md

 3. Project Manager `Makefile`: Acting as the conductor of your project, the Makefile automates the build process, ensuring all the design steps are executed seamlessly and efficiently.

 ### Verliog
-Use the blink program as a example:
+Use the blink program as an example:
 ```verilog
 module blink_test (
 	input CLK,